DPDK/dpdk/doc/guides/sample_app_ug/ipv4_multicast.rst

 --------

 The application demonstrates the use of zero-copy buffers for packet forwarding.
-The initialization and run-time paths are very similar to those of the L2 forwarding application (see Chapter 9 "L2 Forwarding Sample Application (in Real and Virtualized Environments)" for details more information).
+The initialization and run-time paths are very similar to those of the :doc:`l2_forward_real_virtual`.
 This guide highlights the differences between the two applications.
 There are two key differences from the L2 Forwarding sample application: